wenhao/http/README.md

 ## Advanced Configuration
 ### Timeouts
-You can set custom connection and socket timeout values (in seconds):
+You can set custom connection and socket timeout values (in milliseconds):
 ```java
 httpRequest.setTimeout(50);